 This medication error report has been out now for many years, and both federal and state Patients’ Rights laws have been enacted since the 1990s.
 Sadly, there has been no reduction in medication errors in our hospitals, and patient rights to be informed about treatment risks have been ignored by many including our state agencies.

 Obviously, a part of the problem is our state regulatory system that is supposed to be protecting us.
 Their inaction to enforce patients’ right laws puts all of us at risk.
-Something is seriously wrong.

 To improve our hospital safety, we fought for greater accountability and transparency in the state disciplinary process.
 In 2011, we worked with state legislator Rep. Jamie Petersen and passed a “transparency bill” that requires the state medical boards to provide explanations to complainants when a case is closed.
 The bill also provides for the first time an opportunity for medical error victims and their families to make impact statements before the boards.

-On April 22nd, 2011, almost exactly three years of my Dad’s passing, Governor Christine Gregoire signed this “transparency” bill into law.
-At the bill signing ceremony, I showed the Governor my Dad’s picture and told her that my Dad would be glad to know that this new law will help lots of people.
+On April 22nd, 2011, almost exactly three years of Dad’s passing, Governor Christine Gregoire signed this “transparency” bill into law.
+At the bill signing ceremony, I showed the Governor Dad’s picture and told her that Dad would be glad to know that this new law will help lots of people.
 The Governor replied, “He is smiling right now.”

-During our litigation, Dr. Clark through his insurance company offered twice to settle the case.
+During our litigation, Dr. Clark through his insurance company twice offered to settle the case.
 However, each settlement proposal came with a gag order.
-Their offer was that (1) Dr. Clark would not admit any wrong doing; (2) we would be barred from speaking about my Dad’s case; no posting on websites, no more complaints to state and federal agencies, no more communications to newspapers and press, and we would not be allowed to talk to anyone about Dr. Clark’s involvement in my Dad’s death.
+Their offer was that (1) Dr. Clark would not admit any wrong doing; (2) we would be barred from speaking about Dad’s case; no posting on websites, no more complaints to state and federal agencies, no more communications to newspapers and press, and we would not be allowed to talk to anyone about Dr. Clark’s involvement in Dad’s death.

 But, there was one moment that we will never forget.
-After the verdict was read, the judge came down from her bench and walked up to me.
+After the jury verdict was read, the judge came down from her bench and walked up to us.
 She said: “I just want to let you to know that I am very sorry about what happened to your father, and you did the right thing to continue to be his advocate.“ We were touched by her words.